3.6.3. Gbasf2#

 The most common task as user of the grid is the submission of jobs with input files

-• From the official Belle MC campaigns.
+From the official Belle MC campaigns.

-• From the official data reprocessing and skims.
+From the official data reprocessing and skims.

 Files are stored around the world in the different storage elements.
 Fortunately, as users, you don’t have to worry about the physical location.
-A file catalog keeps the record of where the files are located, and you just need to provide a logical identifier of the interesting samples for your analysis.
+A file catalog keeps the record of where the files are located, and you just need to provide a logical identifier of the samples of interest for your analysis.

 Datasets and Datablocks#